Elite Daily: Dr. Tehrany provides insightful tips on how to run safely in the heat

 For the purpose of the story, the editor asked our very own Dr. Armin Tehrany to be the expert voice in detailing the main reasons why the outdoor run in summer may feel brutal.

-As an orthopedic doctor with an outstanding knowledge and experience in the field of sports medicine, Dr. Tehrany thoroughly explained the impact that summer heat has on our joints.
+As an orthopedic doctor with outstanding knowledge and experience in the field of sports medicine, Dr. Tehrany thoroughly explained the impact that summer heat has on our joints.

-According to Dr. Tehrany, the baroreceptors in our joints are an often overseen reason for an increased joint pain.
+According to Dr. Tehrany, the baroreceptors in our joints are an often overseen reason for increased joint pain.

 “Our joints have baroreceptors, which can sense changes in air pressure.
 When temperatures rise, our joints can feel an increased sensation of pain due to the change in air pressure, which ultimately causes our joints to tighten and stiffen,” Dr. Tehrany explains.

 Further, in the article, Dr. Tehrany highlights the crucial role of hydration for any sports activity in summer.
 Drinking plenty of water before and after, even during the outdoor run, significantly improves the function of the joints because the joint cartilage greatly relies on water in order to function smoothly and pain-free.

 “Being dehydrated can lead to our joints having less lubrication, which can cause pain, inflammation, and discomfort,” Dr. Tehrany adds.